Winter Weather Safety

 - Carbon monoxide (CO) is a gas that you cannot see, taste or smell.

-- Make sure you have a carbon monoxide detector on every floor of your house, especially near sleeping rooms.
+- Make sure you have a carbon monoxide detector with battery backup on every floor of your house, especially near sleeping rooms.

 - Never use a gas range, oven or charcoal grill to heat a home.

 - Never leave the motor running in a vehicle parked in an enclosed or partially enclosed space, such as a garage.

 - Never run a generator inside a garage or other enclosed structure, even if the doors or windows are open.